Activities beyond the classroom

 A ten-day international adventure led by OWL staff.
 Previous destinations include England, Germany, Italy, Spain and Costa Rica.
 Stay tuned for information about our next trip.
 It will combine language and cultural studies with a service-learning component.

 Direct student involvement in the running of the school has long been a philosophical priority and pedagogical reality at Open.
-Students can have input about school policy decisions by attending site council meetings.
+Students can have input about school policy decisions by attending OWL Community Group meetings.
 In fact, the site council bylaws allow for a majority of students as voting members.
 Student government plans school-wide events, coordinates recycling, and other projects.